-At Forum Labo from March 28-30, 2017, Vaisala will present Indigo 201, a new host device for the GMP251 and GMP252 carbon dioxide measurement probes.
-Indigo 201 is the first in a series of host devices designed to extend the functionality of existing and future Indigo compatible probes from Vaisala.
-The Indigo 201 transmitter is equipped with an optional display, analog outputs and relays as well as a wireless user interface easily accessible from a smartphone, for example.
-The measurement operations will be greatly facilitated.
+At Forum Labo, March 28-30, 2017, Vaisala will introduce Indigo 201, a new host device for the GMP251 and GMP252 carbon dioxide measurement probes.
+Indigo 201 is the first product in a series of host devices designed to extend the functionality of Vaisala's existing and future Indigo-compatible probes.
+The Indigo 201 transmitter features an optional display, analog outputs and relays, and a wireless user interface that can be easily accessed from a smartphone, for example.
+This will make measuring operations much easier.

-The new generation of associated probe, the Vaisala GMP251 probe was designed for laboratories, life science incubators: agriculture, cold rooms; and demanding HVAC applications.
+The new generation of associated probe, the Vaisala GMP251 has been designed for laboratories, life science incubators: agriculture, cold rooms; and demanding HVAC applications.

-"Today, carbon dioxide is used more and more, for example in refrigeration systems, because it is more environmentally friendly and has a lower impact on global warming than refrigerants such as CFCs, HCFC or HFC, ” explains Maria Uusimaa, product manager at Vaisala.
-At the same time, it is important to control the CO 2 levels of these systems using reliable measurements in order to ensure personal safety.
+"Today, carbon dioxide is increasingly used, for example in refrigeration systems, because it is more environmentally friendly and has a lower impact on global warming than refrigerants such as CFCs, HCFCs or HFCs, " explains Maria Uusimaa, Product Manager at Vaisala.
+At the same time, it's important to monitor CO2 of these systems with reliable measures to ensure personal safety.

-The Indigo 201 transmitter has a wireless user interface for easy setup.
-This allows users to easily configure the host device from any device with a WLAN connection, such as a laptop or desktop computer, or a mobile phone.
-A temporary display of measurement data from the Indigo probe is also available wirelessly.
+The Indigo 201 transmitter features a wireless user interface for easy configuration.
+Users can easily configure the host device from any WLAN-capable device, such as a laptop, PC or cell phone.
+A temporary display of Indigo probe measurement data is also available wirelessly.

-The host device also helps reduce downtime as the probe can be easily removed and replaced with a new one.
+The host device also reduces downtime, as the probe can be easily removed and replaced with a new one.
 Users can also calibrate the probe using the Indigo 201 transmitter.

-Measurement results can be displayed on the screen, or converted to different formats, such as analog output signals, and for relay activation.
-These features are useful in various monitoring and control systems, and the relays can even be used to build small-scale systems, for example turning on/off a fan or triggering an alarm.
+Measurement results can be displayed on screen, or converted into different formats, such as analog output signals, and for relay activation.
+These features are useful in a variety of monitoring and control systems, and relays can even be used to build small-scale systems, for example to switch a fan on/off or activate an alarm.